a2stuff/a2d/res/notes/testplan.md

 * Open a volume, open a folder, close just the volume window; re-open the volume, re-open the folder, ensure the previous window is activated.

-* Launch DeskTop.
-Select an icon.
-File > Rename.
-Enter a new name.
-Press Return.
-Verify that the icon updates with the new name.
-* Launch DeskTop.
-Select an icon.
-File > Rename.
-Enter a new name.
-Press Escape.
-Verify that the icon doesn't change.
-* Launch DeskTop.
-Select an icon.
-File > Rename.
-Enter a new name.
-Click away.
-Verify that the icon updates with the new name.
-* Launch DeskTop.
-Select an icon.
-File > Rename.
-Make the name empty.
-Press Return.
-Verify that the icon doesn't change.
-* Launch DeskTop.
-Select an icon.
-File > Rename.
-Make the name empty.
-Press Escape.
-Verify that the icon doesn't change.
-* Launch DeskTop.
-Select an icon.
-File > Rename.
-Make the name empty.
-Click away.
-Verify that the icon doesn't change.

-* Launch DeskTop.
-Select a file icon.
-File > Rename.
-Enter a unique name.
-Verify that the icon updates with the new name.
-* Launch DeskTop.
-Select a file icon.
-File > Rename.
-Click away without changing the name.
-Verify that icon doesn't change.
-* Launch DeskTop.
-Select a volume icon.
-File > Rename.
-Enter a unique name.
-Verify that the icon updates with the new name.
-* Launch DeskTop.
-Select a volume icon.
-File > Rename.
-Click away without changing the name.
-Verify that the icon doesn't change.

-* Repeat the following for volume icons and file icons:
-  * Launch DeskTop.
-Select the icon.
-Click the icon's name.
-Verify that a rename prompt appears.
-  * Launch DeskTop.
-Select the icon.
-Click the icon's bitmap.
-Verify that no rename prompt appears.
-  * Launch DeskTop.
-With no selection, click the icon's name.
-Verify that no rename prompt appears.
-  * Launch DeskTop.
-With multiple icons selected, click an icon's name.
-Verify that no rename prompt appears.

-* Launch DeskTop.
-Select a file icon.
-Position the window so that the icon is entirely offscreen.
-File > Rename.
-Press Escape to cancel.
-Verify that the window title bar activates and nothing mispaints on the desktop.
-* Launch DeskTop.
-Close all windows.
-Select a volume icon.
-Move the icon so that the name is entirely offscreen.
-File > Rename.
-Press Escape to cancel.
-Verify that nothing mispaints on the desktop.
-* Launch DeskTop.
-Open a window.
-Select a volume icon.
-Move the icon so that the name is entirely offscreen.
-File > Rename.
-Press Escape to cancel.
-Verify that the window title bar activates and nothing mispaints on the desktop.
-* Launch DeskTop.
-Open two windows.
-Select a volume icon.
-Move the icon so that the name is entirely offscreen.
-File > Rename.
-Press Escape to cancel.
-Verify that the previously active window title bar is reactivated and that nothing mispaints on the desktop.

-* Launch DeskTop.
-Select an AppleWorks file icon.
-File > Rename.
-Specify a name using a mix of uppercase and lowercase.
-Close the containing window and re-open it.
-Verify that the filename case is retained.
-* Launch DeskTop.
-Select an AppleWorks file icon.
-File > Duplicate.
-Specify a name using a mix of uppercase and lowercase.
-Close the containing window and re-open it.
-Verify that the filename case is retained.

-* Launch DeskTop.
-In the Options control panel, uncheck "Preserve uppercase and lowercase in names".
-Then run these test cases:
-  * File > New Folder.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
-Close the window and re-open it.
-Verify that the name remains unchanged.
-  * Select a non-AppleWorks file.
-File > Rename.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
-Close the window and re-open it.
-Verify that the name remains unchanged.
-  * Select a non-AppleWorks file.
-File > Duplicate.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
-Close the window and re-open it.
-Verify that the name remains unchanged.
-  * Select a disk.
-Special > Format Disk.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Let the operation complete.
-Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
-Restart DeskTop.
-Verify that the name remains unchanged.
-  * Select a disk.
-Special > Erase Disk.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Let the operation complete.
-Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
-Restart DeskTop.
-Verify that the name remains unchanged.

-* Launch DeskTop.
-In the Options control panel, check "Preserve uppercase and lowercase in names".
-Then run these test cases:
-  * File > New Folder.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Verify that the name appears with the specified case (e.g. "Lower.Upper.Mix").
-Close the window and re-open it.
-Verify that the name remains unchanged.
-  * Select a non-AppleWorks file.
-File > Rename.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Verify that the name appears with the specified case (e.g. "Lower.Upper.Mix").
-Close the window and re-open it.
-Verify that the name remains unchanged.
-  * Select a non-AppleWorks file.
-File > Duplicate.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Verify that the name appears with the specified (e.g. "Lower.Upper.Mix").
-Close the window and re-open it.
-Verify that the name remains unchanged.
-  * Select a disk.
-Special > Format Disk.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Let the operation complete.
-Verify that the name appears with the specified case (e.g. "lower.UPPER.MiX").
-Restart DeskTop.
-Verify that the name remains unchanged.
-  * Select a disk.
-Special > Erase Disk.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Let the operation complete.
-Verify that the name appears with the specified case (e.g. "lower.UPPER.MiX").
-Restart DeskTop.
-Verify that the name remains unchanged.

-* Launch DeskTop.
-In the Options control panel, check "Preserve uppercase and lowercase in names".
-File > New Folder.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-In the Options control panel, uncheck "Preserve uppercase and lowercase in names".
-Select the folder.
-File > Rename.
-Click away without changing the name.
-Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
-Close the window and re-open it.
-Verify that the name remains unchanged.

-* Launch DeskTop.
-In the Options control panel, check "Preserve uppercase and lowercase in names".
-File > New Folder.
-Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Select the folder.
-Then run these test cases:
-  * Drag it to another volume to copy it.
-Verify that the copied file retains the same mixed case name.
-  * Drag it to another folder on the same volume to move it.
-Verify that the moved file retains the same mixed case name.
-  * Hold Solid-Apple and drag it to another volume to move it.
-Verify that the moved file retains the same mixed case name.
-  * Hold Solid-Apple and drag it to another folder on the same volume to copy it.
-Verify that the copied file retains the same mixed case name.

-* File > Get Info a non-folder file.
-Verify that the size shows as "_size_K".
-* File > Get Info a folder containing 0 files.
-Verify that the size shows as "_size_K for 1 item".
-* File > Get Info a folder containing 1 file.
-Verify that the size shows as "_size_K for 2 items".
-* File > Get Info a folder containing 2 or more files.
-Verify that the size shows as "_size_K for _count_ items", including the folder itself.
-* File > Get Info a volume containing 0 files.
-Verify that the size shows as "_size_K for 0 items / _total_K".
-* File > Get Info a volume containing 1 file.
-Verify that the size shows as "_size_K for 1 item / _total_K".
-* File > Get Info a volume containing 2 or more files.
-Verify that the size shows as "_size_K for _count_ items / _total_K".

 * Open a window.
 Position two icons so one overlaps another.
 Select both.
 Drag both to a new location.
 Verify that the icons are repainted in the new location, and erased from the old location.
 * Open a window.
 Position two icons so one overlaps another.
 Select only one icon.
 Drag it to a new location.
 Verify that the the both icons repaint correctly.